iansf/pstar/README.md

 ```

 When indexing with a `list`, the returned `plist` is rooted at a `plist` of
-`KeyValue` tuples, making it easy to recover the keys that gave the values, and
+`KeyValue` `namedtuple`s, making it easy to recover the keys that gave the values, and
 allows the `plist` to be turned back into a corresponding `pdict`:
 ```python
 assert (pd[['foo', 'baz']].root().aslist() ==